Brexit and Immigration: What You Need to Know

 - UK nationals wishing to visit the EU for up to 90 days will likely be able to do so without a visa, provided that the UK reciprocates for EU nationals (subject to the necessary legislation).

-- Falling under the visa-free regime means UK nationals will need to apply for ETIAS travel authorisation prior to a trip to the EU, after 1 January 2021.
+- Falling under the visa-free regime means UK nationals will need to apply for ETIAS travel authorization prior to a trip to the EU, after 1 January 2021.

 - UK nationals wishing to enter an EU member state for stays of more than 90 days will require a visa.

-- UK nationals wishing to enter an EU member state for work will need to apply for work authorisation, like other third-country nationals.
+- UK nationals wishing to enter an EU member state for work will need to apply for work authorization, like other third-country nationals.
 They may qualify for short-term work permit exemptions where available.

 - UK nationals already resident in an EU member state by Brexit day will likely be able to stay and continue to work if they register in time, although this will depend on unilateral arrangements made by individual member states, which in turn may depend on a reciprocal offer by the UK.